material-components/material-components-web/docs/getting-started.md

 </style>
 ```

-If you're using any supported browser, besides IE 11, you'll see that the button background as well as the focused underline and label on text
+If you're using any supported browser, besides IE 11, you'll see that the focused underline and label on text
 fields are now a nice, dark shade of blue.

 > Note that using CSS Variables is just one way of theming using MDC-Web.
 Check out our
 [theming documentation](./theming.md) for more info.

+> Starting from version `0.21.0` is no longer possible styling buttons using the `mdc-theme--primary` and `mdc-theme--secondary` CSS variables.
+In order to change a button style read the SASS mixins section.

 ### Finishing touches: adding custom styles